darktable-org/dtdocs/content/darkroom/masking-and-blending/blend-modes.md

 This section therefore only discusses some of the darktable-specific blend modes in detail.

+Some blend modes depend on a fulcrum for their operation.
+This fulcrum usually defines the point at which the blend mode results in a "no-operation" which may be white or grey depending on the blend mode.
+The additional _blend fulcrum_ parameter allows the position of this fulcrum to be adjusted where blending is performed within the RGB scene-referred color space.
+The effect depends on the operator used.
+For example, values above the fulcrum might be brightened and values below darkened, or vice versa.

 normal
 : The most commonly used blend mode, "normal" simply mixes input and output to an extent determined by the opacity parameter.
 This mode is commonly used to reduce the strength of a module's effect by reducing the opacity.
 This is also usually the blend mode of choice when applying a module's effect selectively with masks.